MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/set-up-cost-sales-rates-materials.md

 Project Operations supports the following pricing methods for sales price lists:

 - **Price per unit** – By default, the sales price of the material will be set to the amount that's specified in the **Currency amount** field.
-- **At cost** – By default, the sales price of the material will be set to the **transaction cost of the material**.
+- **At cost** – By default, the sales price of the material is set to the **transaction cost of the material**.
-- **Markup percentage** – The sales price of the material will be calculated as a **markup percentage** over the transaction cost of the material.
+- **Markup percentage** – The sales price of the material is calculated as a **markup percentage** over the transaction cost of the material.

 ### Example

-Below, you can see a view of 3 different products, set up with different project pricing methods.
+Below, you can see a view of 3 different products that are set up with different project pricing methods.
 The amount field refers to the amount used for pricing product based contract lines.

 ![Screenshot of List of products/materials and their prices when used in projects](media/Transaction-cost-based-PM-Material.png)